A Structured Approach to Safety Case Construction for AI Systems: Reusable AI Safety-Case Templates

 The templates are designed to be composable.
 A single safety case may consist of multiple claim–argument–evidence chains stitched together; one addressing architectural robustness, another addressing misuse safeguards, and another addressing residual risk thresholds.

-Figure \ref{fig:CAE taxonomy} shows the full CAE taxonomy for AI systems, which forms the structural foundation of the proposed reusable safety-case template.
+Figure \ref{fig:CAE taxonomy} shows the full CAE taxonomy for AI systems, which serves as the structural foundation for the proposed reusable safety-case template.
 The taxonomy integrates AI-specific extensions into the classical CAE model, distinguishing how safety propositions (claims), reasoning structures (arguments), and supporting artefacts (evidence) interrelate across assurance layers.

 The purpose of the taxonomy is to support structured composition and explicit reasoning, not to enforce classification purity or decision-tree logic.
 This distinction is critical for practitioners, as AI safety cases are inherently multi-modal and evolve through discovery, comparison, and governance over time.
 Accordingly, the taxonomy is intentionally non-exclusive: certain claim, argument, or evidence types (e.g., guideline-based and dependability arguments) may appear under multiple categories.
 This reflects their dual role as both technical assurance mechanisms and normative proxies for acceptability, depending on the assurance intent and context of use.